robertfmurdock/robertfmurdock.github.io/_posts/2014-09-30-The-Exceptional-Doorway.md

                 }).catch(handlePotentialSecondError);
         }).catch(handleError);

-The drift is already less severe, but we're still heading over.
+The drift is already less severe, but we're still heading to the right.
 But with a few tweaks:

     database.findDataMatching('query')
         .catch(handleError)